ashadrahman/TechnicalChallenge_Unbabel/Non-Functional Testing/Automation/README.md

 Java can be downloaded from here: https://java.com/en/download/

+Chrome browser can be downloaded from here: https://www.google.com/chrome/

+Eclipse IDE can be downloaded from here: https://www.eclipse.org/downloads/

 3. Download 'chromedriver.exe' file from this link: http://chromedriver.chromium.org/downloads

 4. Place this chrome driver at any location (place it at 'C:\chromedriver.exe')